GENERAL

 NEET 2026 Cutoff for OBC Category

-The table below represents the year-wise NEET cut-off for the OBC category.
-The qualifying percentile for the OBC category is the 45th percentile.
+The table below represents the year-wise expected NEET cut off 2026 for the OBC category.
+The qualifying percentile and NEET 2026 cut off marks for the OBC category is the 45th percentile.

 Year